ablackness/Polly-Challenge/readme.md

 - Clone this repo.
 - `lash config` if you haven't used the LambdaSharp tool before.
 - `lash deploy --tier Challenge`.
 This will build and deploy your lambda function.
+(For Mac Users, you may have add the lash tool to your path.
+You can add this to your bash profile `export PATH="$PATH:$HOME/.dotnet/tools"`)
 - Get the API Gateway url from the lambda function created by Lambda#.
 - Test the API Gateway endpoint like this: `curl -d '{"Content": "Hello world!
 This is some test content.", "FileName": "test.mp3"}' -H "Content-Type: application/json" -X POST https:/REPLACEME.execute-api.us-east-1.amazonaws.com/LATEST/articles` Works with Git Bash and *Nix